Ipsos i-Say Review - Is It Legit?

 If you do decide to stick around with Ipsos i-Say, here are some ways to maximize your experience:

 Only take surveys when you know how many points you’ll be awarded and how long it will take you approximately.
-You don’t want to fill out lengthy surveys only to find out you get little.
+You don’t want to fill out lengthy surveys only to find out you get a small reward.
 45 points for 10 minutes or 90 points for 20 minutes are good measures.

-Overall, Ipsos i-Say is solid but doesn’t seem to have a killer advantage over other survey sites.
+Overall, completing an i-Say survey is solid, but doesn’t seem to have a killer advantage over other survey sites.
 There are other sites that vary things up with surveys, trial downloads (for products or services), registrations for websites, etc.

 You’d do well to prioritize the sites that give you the most ways to earn points, and supplement your activities with Ipsos i-Say.